 - Participant handouts which can be sent to each group member before each weekly meeting

 The pricing of each package is based on the number of people in your small group.
-The first two available studies are based on these books:
+The available studies are based on these books:

 - IMPACT!
 Reclaiming the Call of Lay Ministry by Kay Kotan and Blake Bradford